 Possessive nouns can be tricky to use correctly, but avoiding some common mistakes can prevent confusion and ensure that your writing is grammatically correct.

-- Adding an apostrophe to a plural noun that does not end in “s,” such as “children,” and making it singular possessive, such as “child’s.”
+- Forgetting to add an apostrophe when making a plural noun that does not end in “s,” such as “children,” and making it singular possessive, such as “child’s.”
 In these cases, the apostrophe should be added after the “s,” making it “children’s.

 By being mindful of these errors, you can ensure that your writing is clear, concise, and grammatically correct.